-By Soulskill from Slashdot's if-you-can't-beat-'em,-join-'em department
+By Soulskill from Slashdot's risk-is-our-business department

-By samzenpus from Slashdot's power-up department
+By Roblimo from Slashdot's many-brains-make-light-work department

 wrote an article that asked the question, Can 50 Closed Chicago Schools Become 50 Makerspaces?

 Now, in September, we have a ruminative interview with him about schools, makerspaces, and how making places where kids (and adults) can make things and generally tinker with tools and get used to the idea of working with their hands to create new things and to repair old ones.
 For many of us in previous generations, our "makerspace" was our garage or basement, and our mentor was Dad.
 Today, this doesn't seem to be the case in a lot of homes.
 Besides, working with others is safer than working alone, and even if we bowl alone

 there is no good social or biological reason for us to create alone -- especially if we have a congenial makerspace nearby.Read Replies (0)